odoo/odoo-ls/README.md

 An extension that will bundle the Odoo Language Server and give needed settings and some UI improvements to your vscode.

+### Vim extension

+An integration of OdooLS is available in a side-project for now.
+Check it out here: https://github.com/Whenrow/odoo-ls.nvim

 ## State of the project

 All modules in this repository are actually in development and not released in a stable and valid version.
 You can face crashs or inconsistent results by using it.
 Please consult each directory to get a better idea of the state of each project.